 Rachel Campos-Duffy’s Early Life

-Rachel Campos grew up in Tempe, Arizona, Miguel Campos, and Maria del Pilar, both junior high school teachers in Chandler.
+Rachel Campos grew up in Tempe, Arizona on October 22, 1971, to the parents Miguel Campos, and Maria del Pilar, who were both junior high school teachers in Chandler.
 Patrick Campos and Joseph Campos are her two brothers.
 In 2012, her sister, Leah Campos Schandlbauer, campaigned for Congress in Arizona.
 Campos and her siblings grew up in a devout Catholic household.

 Rachel Campos-Duffy’s Accident